HabitatFramework/UserGuide/preface/preface.rst

 --------------
 It is recommend that a person within each organisation is designated as the tool and database administrator.
 This person should:

-* Have and understanding and experience of IT systems management.
+* Have an understanding and experience of IT systems management.
 * Understand relational database structures.
 * Be an expert user of the chosen database system.
 * Have qualifications, certified training or equivalent experience in managing databases using that system.